Maxwell-Schmidt/HomeBarInventory/README.md

 This project is at its core a Java API used to manage the inventory of an at home bar.
 Completing this project will demonstrate my ability to create and use a REST API while following procedures and practices used by proper software engineers.

+---

+## Key Features:

+* Add, Remove, and Update Drink Components (Spirits, Mixers,etc.)

+* Save commonly made mixed drinks to repeatedly remove specific amounts of the components that make up the drink

+* Detail what is purchases are needed to bring the bar back to set "in-stock" quantities

+* Find out the cost per unit of a given mixed drink based upon costs of components used in it